Bitcoin Reaches 20 Million Coins Mined—Mining Continues for Over a Century

 Terms & Concepts

-• Block height: The sequential number of a block in the Bitcoin blockchain, indicating its position in the chain and representing the total number of blocks mined since the network began.
+• Block height: The sequential number assigned to a block in the Bitcoin blockchain, showing its position in the chain since the network began.